-This hardy variety of Vitex is a great choice for long-lasting summer colour.
-Although known as the Chaste Tree, Agnus-castus is a large, spreading, deciduous shrub with aromatic, peppery foliage.
-It is attractive, with dark green, glossy, palmate leaves that are a little like those of the cannabis plant, with five or seven oval, pointed, leaflets.
-Similar to a buddleia, Vitex bears branched sprays of small, fragrant, violet, flowers in slender racemes.
-These appear on the ends of the branches from late summer to mid-autumn, and attract butterflies.
+This hardy variety of Vitex offers long-lasting summer colour.
+Although known as the Chaste Tree, Agnus castus is a large, spreading, deciduous shrub with aromatic, peppery foliage.
+Similar to a buddleia, Vitex bears branched sprays of small, fragrant, violet or white flowers from late summer to mid-autumn, which attract butterflies.
 The berries are also peppery and can be used as a spice.

 The perfect plant for a hot, dry difficult spot, it prefers a warm position, and is reasonably frost hardy once established.
-Drought tolerant, although it performas better with watering.
-A lovely plant to include in a flowering hedge.
-Grow as a multi-stemmed bush, or prune to a single trunk.
+Drought tolerant, although it performs better with watering.
+A lovely plant to include in a flowering hedge, grow as a multi-stemmed bush, or prune to a single trunk.

 A recipient of the RHS AGM (Award of Garden Merit), for all round excellence in the garden.

 Also available as Alba (White) – please select your choice.

 Common Name: Broad-leaved Chaste Tree, Chaste Tree, Chasteberry, Monk's Pepper Tree, Cloister Pepper Tree, Sage Tree, Hemp Tree, Abraham's Balm

 Height and Spread: 2m x 2m (but up to 8m x 8m if not cut back)

 Preferred Soil Type: Well-drained, or moist but well-drained soil